 Generally two major projects are completed during your UX Design bootcamp; one midterm and one final.
 For each project we go through a typical UX design process.
 First you’ll choose a well-known company/brand to work for “virtually”.
 Then you’ll identify a real-world UX problem for this company to apply your new knowledge and skills toward in order to solve.
 The “deliverable” (outcome) of the project will be a detailed and comprehensive “process book” that outlines your research and testing, your objectives and your solution in the form of wireframes, sitemaps and design comps.

 These projects you teach you how to understand a variety of perspectives, empathize with users and communicate clearly to meet the needs of your clients and create elegant UX solutions.
 You’ll also learn strategies and tactics to communicate with a variety of stakeholders including clients, developers, other designers and managers.

 What is your refund policy?

 Generally speaking, any refunds are proportional to the number of classes you’ve attended.
 So, if you’re halfway through the program (at week 5), your refund would be about 50% of tuition paid.
 In addition, we offer full refunds to all customers who withdraw within 3 business days of enrolling.

 For details, please read our complete refund policy in our catalog.

 How much is tuition?

 CodeCraft School strives to keep our bootcamps affordable while maintaining the highest standards and outcomes.
 As such, our tuition is consistently lower than most in-person bootcamps.
-Our Web Development and WordPress bootcamp costs $10,500.
-Our UX Design bootcamp costs $10,500.
-Our Full Stack Web Development bootcamp costs $10,500.
+Our Part-Time Full Stack Web Development bootcamp costs $10,500.
+Our Part-Time UX Design bootcamp costs $10,500.
+Our Full-Time Full Stack Web Development bootcamp costs $10,500.